Californication (TV series): Season two

 In season two (September 28 – December 14, 2008), Hank and Karen's relationship seems to be working out, Becca seems happy again, and their house is on the market, as they plan a move to New York.
 Hank gets a vasectomy, and attends a party thrown by Sonja, a woman with whom he had sex in season one.
 A mistake and a fight with an obnoxious police officer land Hank in jail, where he meets world-famous record producer Lew Ashby, who commissions Hank to write his biography.

 Office masturbation costs Charlie Runkle his job.
-Circumstances lead him to go into the porn industry, as he becomes the agent/paternal figure of a porn star named Daisy, and spends the majority of his wife Marcy and his nest egg financing the artsy porn movie Vaginatown (a take on Chinatown), starring Daisy.
+Circumstances lead him to go into the porn industry, as he becomes the agent/paternal figure of a porn star named Daisy, and spends the majority of the nest egg he and his wife Marcy have saved to finance the artsy porn movie Vaginatown (a take on Chinatown), starring Daisy.
 Marcy goes into treatment for her cocaine addiction, and Charlie starts an affair with Daisy.
 Hank proposes to Karen on the night they discover that Hank could be the father of Sonja's child.
 Karen refuses his proposal, leading him to go back to his old ways and continuing the show's central focus on clandestine sexuality.

 Hank moves in with Ashby, who—to Hank's dismay—starts a romance with Mia.
 Becca finds a boyfriend named Damien.
 Mia's book is a hit and Ashby holds a party in her honor, where Damien cheats on Becca while Charlie announces he wants to leave Marcy for Daisy.
 After the party, Hank sees that Ashby's old girlfriend, the one who got away, has finally resurfaced.
 Hank then heads to Ashby's room, finding him with girls and cocaine.
 After Hank convinces him to rekindle the relationship, Ashby snorts some of what he believes is cocaine (but is actually heroin he had grabbed from a pile of drugs earlier in the party) and overdoses.

 Hank finishes Ashby's biography.
 Charlie ends up working at a BMW dealership in the Valley, introducing himself as Chuck Runkle.
 Sonja's baby arrives; it is biracial, which proves that Hank cannot be the father.
 Hank and Karen slowly move toward reuniting.
 Karen is offered a job in New York, and Hank is happy to go there with her.
 When Damien apologizes to Becca, though, and they reconcile, Hank decides taking Becca out of LA would be wrong, and stays there with her while Karen starts her job in New York.
 The season closes with Karen's plane leaving for New York City and Hank and Becca walking on the Venice boardwalk.